James Fergusson, Lord Kilkerran: Works

 Fergusson collected and digested in the form of a dictionary the Decisions of the Court of Session from the Year 1738 to the Year 1752.
 To these are added "a few decisions given in the years 1736 and 1737".
 This was published by his son George (Edinburgh, 1775).
 "A volume much admired for its clarity, and as a model for the most useful form of law reports".

 Assessment

 In Tytler's Life of Lord Kames Fergusson is estimated as "undoubtedly one of the ablest lawyers of his time.
 His knowledge was founded on a thorough acquaintance with the Roman jurisprudence, imbibed from the best commentators of the pandects, and with the recondite learning of Craig, who has laid open the fountains of the Scottish law in all that regards the system of feudalism. … The decisions which he has recorded during the period when he sat as a judge of the supreme court exhibit the clearest comprehension and the soundest views of jurisprudence, and will for ever serve as a model for the most useful form of law reports".

 Family

 In September 1726 Fergusson married, Jean (1703–1766) (daughter of James Maitland, Viscount Maitland (born circa 1680–1709) and Jean, daughter of John Gordon, 16th Earl of Sutherland).
-They had a large family, many of whom, with his wife, survived him.
-These included:
+They had a large family, including: